krishicks/krishicks.com/content/post/buying-a-car-from-shift.md

 I've given this new information to Shift, to which they have responded:

 > Paint overspray of a car does not indicate the car has been in an accident.
-Also if certain items of a vehicle have been replaced, that also does not necessarily mean the car was in a collision.
+Also if certain items of a car have been replaced, that also does not necessarily mean the car was in a collision.

 They have so far ignored the fact that the passenger headlight is holding a broken piece of the mounting bracket.

 When I asked what Shift's policy is in the situation where a car they've sold has been in an unreported collision, they responded:

-> If you find evidence that the vehicle has been in a collision.
+> If you find evidence that the car has been in a collision.
 We would then bring the car in to take a look at the evidence that you have provided.
-If we do find the vehicle has been in a collision we would then determine the next plan of action.
+If we do find the car has been in a collision we would then determine the next plan of action.

 I am not sure if the above is an official statement or not, but that's where things are at this point.

 ## The End?

 The entire experience of buying a car from Shift has been a nightmare.
-The vehicle I purchased from what I thought would be a reputable dealer has had front-end damage that Shift believes does not necessarily mean it was in a collision (despite the broken plastics), that had power steering that leaked so badly it resulted in complete failure of the power steering system within 300 miles, and which was sold to me with a loose front driver side wheel.
+The car I purchased from what I thought would be a reputable dealer has had front-end damage that Shift believes does not necessarily mean it was in a collision (despite the broken plastics), that had power steering that leaked so badly it resulted in complete failure of the power steering system within 300 miles, and which was sold to me with a loose front driver side wheel.

 I cannot recommend anyone buy a car from Shift given my experience.
 My trust in them as a reputable dealer was greatly misplaced.
 I can only wonder what other surprises this car has in store for me.